cicada-lang/cicada-solo/docs/manual/class/02-inheritance.md

 }
 ```

-If feels like the fields of the extension
-is merged into the fields of `ABC`.
+As if the fields of the extension is merged into the fields of `ABC`.

 Object construction works as usual.